How much cash do heirs get?

 Do any heirs ever get less than $500?

-With smaller estates where there is a large family tree, a few heirs could get less than $500 each, but those cases are very rare.
-Children of the deceased never get less than $500 each.
+With smaller estates where there is a large family tree, a few heirs could, in theory, get less than $500 each, but those cases are very rare.
+We haven’t had one all year, and children of the deceased never get less than $500 each.
 Some get way more.

 How do heirs get paid?